redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

   sourceNamespace: olm
 ```

-If your Operator supports watching all namespaces, change the namespace of the namespace of the `Subscription` from `default` to `operators`.
+If your Operator supports watching all namespaces, change the `Subscription` namespace from `default` to `operators`.
 (This namespace already has an `OperatorGroup`).

-In any case replace `<channel-name>` with the contents of `channel.name` in your `package.yaml` file if you have the `packagemanifest` format or with the contents from `operators.operatorframework.io.bundle.channels.v1` in `annotations.yaml` if you have the `bundle` format.
+In any case, replace `<channel-name>` with the contents of `channel.name` in your `package.yaml` file if you have the `packagemanifest` format or with the contents from `operators.operatorframework.io.bundle.channels.v1` in `annotations.yaml` if you have the `bundle` format.

 Then create the `Subscription`: